SolracHQ/oc/README.md

 # OverC

-OverC is a personal hobby project aimed at creating a unique programming language that transpile to C. Its primary goal is to be self-hosting, meaning OverC will eventually be able to compile itself.
+OverC is a personal hobby project aimed at creating a unique programming language that transpiles to C. Its primary goal is to be self-hosting, meaning OverC will eventually be able to compile itself.
 This project is not about being better than C but about being *my language*, a language that reflects my preferences and ideas.

 ## Current Status